masasin/masasin.github.io/docs/cv/projects/yozakura.md

-I also wrote most of the code for the onboard Raspberry Pi and mbed chips, as well as I2C drivers for current sensors and a 10-DOF IMU, drivers for [Dynamixel servos](https://github.com/masasin/dynamixel), Maxon motors, and a Ricoh 360-degree camera.
+I also wrote most of the code for the onboard Raspberry Pi and mbed chips, as well as I2C drivers for current sensors and a 10-DOF IMU, drivers for [Dynamixel servos]{{ urls.projects.dynamixel }}, Maxon motors, and a Ricoh 360-degree camera.
 I also wrote code which allowed the RPi and mbed to communicate serially.

 Most of the code was in Python, with some C++ on the mbed.